14 Best Bible Verses about Communion (the Eucharist)

 A modern-day communion service in a church.

-Communion, also known as the Lord’s Supper or Holy Communion, is a foundational practice in Christian traditions that commemorates Jesus Christ’s sacrifice.
-This sacred act involves partaking in the bread and the cup of the Lord, symbolizing the body and blood of Christ Jesus.
+Communion, also known as the Lord’s Supper, Holy Communion, or the Eucharist, is a foundational practice in Christian traditions that commemorates Christ’s sacrifice.
+This sacred act involves partaking in the bread and the cup of the Lord, symbolizing the body and blood of Jesus.
 Rooted in the New Testament, particularly in the Gospels of Matthew and the writings of Apostle Paul, communion embodies the love of God and the new covenant established through Christ’s sacrifice as the Lamb of God.

-Believers are called to reflect on the blood of Jesus Christ and the body of Christ during communion, acknowledging the profound significance of these elements.
-The act of communion, or breaking of bread, represents a unity of the church of God, transcending old leaven and establishing a new lump of believers.
-Participating in this sacrament in an unworthy manner brings a stark warning, as Paul emphasizes the importance of examining oneself to avoid drinking judgment upon oneself.
+Believers are called to reflect on the blood and body of Christ during communion, acknowledging the profound significance of these elements.
+The act of communion, or breaking of bread, represents the unity of the church of God, transcending old leaven and establishing a new group of believers.
+Participating in this sacrament in an unworthy manner brings a stark warning, as Paul emphasizes the importance of examining oneself to avoid bringing judgment upon yourself.

 Communion is not merely an act of remembrance but also a means of spiritual nourishment, as Jesus referred to His flesh as real food and His blood as real drink.
 This practice strengthens the fellowship of the Holy Spirit among the people of Israel and the broader body of Christ, reminding believers of the glory of God and their call to good works.
 As the church continues this tradition, it celebrates the profound mystery of faith and the eternal promise of life in Christ.